 We must, however, distinguish between a share allotment and a share transfer.
 With a share allotment, the shares are created and issued by the company to the people who become the company’s shareholders.
 Shares will generally be issued by the company at the start of its life and some companies will issue more shares later on.
 A share transfer, in contrast, involves existing shares being passed from an existing shareholder to someone else.
 That will always take place after the company has been formed and, although the company may be involved, it is not creating or allotting those shares.

-Issue shares the free and easy way
+Issue shares the easy way

 Inform Direct makes it easy to issue shares.
 Branded share certificates are produced automatically and forms are submitted electronically to Companies House for you.Start now